-We Know Josiah Duggar And Lauren Swanson’s Wedding Date, But Where Will The ‘Counting On’ Stars Wed?
+Fans Know Josiah Duggar And Lauren Swanson’s Wedding Date, But Where Will The ‘Counting On’ Stars Wed?

 The Duggar family has so much going on these days that it can be hard for Counting On fans to keep up.
-Joy-Anna just gave birth to her first baby, while Jinger and Joseph’s wife Kendra are expecting babies this summer.
-But, the current fascination is with the newly-engaged Josiah Duggar and his 18-year-old bride-to-be Lauren Swanson.
+Joy-Anna just gave birth to her first baby, while Jinger and Joseph’s wife, Kendra, are expecting babies this summer.
+However, the current fascination is with the newly-engaged Josiah Duggar and his 18-year-old bride-to-be Lauren Swanson.
 The newest Counting On couple has revealed their wedding date, but fans want to know more details.

 Wedding planning is in full swing for Duggar and Swanson, but it looks like there is still a lot to be decided about the couple’s big day.
 However, based on prior Duggar weddings, it’s probably safe to say that Duggar and Swanson will get married in an Arkansas church.